 On the native soil green speed was greater for the rolled treatment than the non-rolled control with green speed increasing between 5 and 13 inches.
-However, on the native soil green the number of significant (P=0.05) stimpmeter readings were less (3 out of 7 for the native soil versus 6 out of 7 for the USGA green).
-Increasing green speed with successive rollings was not observed on the soil green.
+However, on the native soil green the number of significant (P=0.05) stipmeter readings were less (3 out of 7 for the native soil versus 6 out of 7 for the USGA green).
+Increasing green speed with successive rollings were not observed on the soil green.
 Considerable variation in weather might have accounted for some of the variation.
-During the 13 day period, stimpmeter readings were made when the weather varied from cloudy and cool with rain to hazy hot and humid.
+During the 13-day period, stipmeter readings were madw when the weather varied from cloudy and cool with rain to hazy hot and humid.

-Comparison of stimpmeter readings of the rolled plots versus the control plots immediately preceding the rolling treatment revealed no difference in green speed on both the USGA and native soil greens.
-From these data it appears that rolling increased green speed, but the effect is shortlived (less than 24 hours).
+Comparison of stipmeter readings of the rolled plots versus the control plots immediately preceding the rolling treatment revealed no difference in green speed on both the USGA and native soil greens (Figure 3 and 4).
+From these data it appears that rolling increases green speed but the effect is short lived (less than 24 hours).

 Rolling had no effect on water infiltration rate over the duration of this study.
 Rolling did negatively affect the overall visual quality of the turf.
-The rolled plots were more offcolor and showed some wear.
+The rolled pltos were more off-color and showed some wear.